LUNG CANCER DISABILITY BENEFITS

 SURGERY

 If you have cancer that has not spread outside of your lung, then surgery may be a good option for you.
-Obviously, you should follow the advice of your doctor, but surgery is often done after chemotherapy or radiation shrink any lung tumors.
+Obviously, you should follow the advice of your doctor, but surgery is often done after chemo or radiation shrink any lung tumors.
 If there’s a risk that cancer cells were left behind after surgery or that your cancer may recur, your doctor will probably recommend chemotherapy or radiation after surgery.

 RADIATION

 Radiation therapy uses energy beams from sources such as X-rays to kill cancer cells.
 During radiation therapy, you lie on a table and a machine directs radiation to the precise cancer areas in your body.
 Radiation therapy may be used before or after surgery.
-It is often done along with chemotherapy treatments.
+It is often done along with chemo treatments.
 For advanced lung cancer, radiation therapy may be done to relieve pain.

 CHEMOTHERAPY